Major & Minor

 Biology Curriculum

 Students who major in Biology may pursue a Bachelor of Arts or a Bachelor of Science degree.
 Our majors can focus their studies within the department by selecting a concentration.
 These concentrations allow students to pursue specific topics and research directions that prepare them for careers in the life sciences.
 Concentrations range from biomedical, computational, field-based, and lab-based focuses.
-Our majors thus have a great deal of flexibility to engage in their specific interests through our concentrations.
+Our majors thus have a great deal of flexibility to engage in their specific interests through our concentrations (described below).
 The Department also offers minors in Biology and Neuroscience.

 On this page: